Motorcycle taxi

 Drivers of motorcycle taxis in Bangkok wear orange vests.

-A motorcycle taxi, or cart bike or bike taxi, is a licensed form of transport in some countries.
+A motorcycle taxi or bike taxi, is a licensed form of transport in some countries.
 The taxi typically carries one passenger, who "rides pillion" behind the motorcycle operator.
 Multiple passengers are common in some countries.

 Brazil

 According to some sources, motorcycle taxi service in Brazil began in 1994, in Crateús, in the state of Ceará, when an employee of the Bank of Brazil Other sources state that it started in Bauru, São Paulo, in 1996, when an unemployed biker hung a banner across the road to the city, reading "help a biker racing to 1.00 real."
 Today, almost all Brazilian cities have motorcycle taxi services.
 Recently, they have appeared in poorer and less urban areas, where young people increasingly support themselves by driving them.

 Typically, the fare is a flat fee, regardless of the distance traveled.
 However, the charge may vary according to the time of day or day of the week, or increase for distances that are greater than usual.

 Licensing requirements for motorcycle taxis vary by municipality.
 Small towns tend not to regulate them at all, while in larger cities, they are regulated in much the same way as taxicabs.
 In July 2009, the Brazilian Senate approved standards for motorcycle taxi drivers and motorcycle couriers.
 They must be at least 21 years old, have held a Category A drivers licence for at least two years, and have attended a training course.